jacdtaylor/startup/README.md

 - **DB/Login** - Store users, boards and tasks.
 - **WebSocket** - As changes are made in certain boards, those boards are updated for other users.
 - **React** - Port application to use the React web framework.

+## HTML Deliverable

+**HTML pages** - Four HTML pages that corrospond with login, personal tasks, shared tasks, and more information.
+**Links** - Links to each page are accessable to freely navigate.
+**Text** - Text is found on each button option and Placeholder text on tasks.
+**Images** - Flavicon Icon added.
+**DB/Login** - Placeholder for login, Placeholder on tasks from where it would pull from the database.
+**3rd Party Call** - Date task was created will be pulled from a 3rd party API.
+**WebSocket** - The shared tasks will be updated as others make changes to tasks.